LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 A :ref:`ParticleMesh`, depicted in :numref:`figs/particleMesh`, discretizes the computational domain by a set of *particles* which correspond to the :ref:`Nodes` at which the solution is evaluated.
-A :ref:`ParticleMesh` is commonly employed in the so called *particle* methods, such as, *Smoothed Particle Hydrodynamics* (SPH) and *Particle-In-Cell* (PIC) methods, which are used in a variety of applications ranging from astrophysics and cosmology simulations to plasma physics.
+A :ref:`ParticleMesh` is commonly employed in the so called *particle* methods, such as *Smoothed Particle Hydrodynamics* (SPH) and *Particle-In-Cell* (PIC) methods, which are used in a variety of applications ranging from astrophysics and cosmology simulations to plasma physics.